robertodoering/harpy/README.md

 ## About

-**harpy** is a fully featured Twitter client that focuses on a nice user experience and great design.
+**harpy** is a feature rich Twitter client that focuses on a nice user experience and great design.

 This project aims to provide a good example for a medium-big sized Flutter app in hopes that it will be useful for some.